awsdocs/aws-systems-manager-user-guide/doc_source/taggable-resources.md

-# Taggable Systems Manager resources<a name="taggable-resources"></a>
+# Systems Manager resources you can tag<a name="taggable-resources"></a>

-You can apply tags to the following AWS Systems Manager resource types:
+You can apply tags to the following AWS Systems Manager resources:
++ Associations
 + Automations
 + Documents
 + Maintenance windows